stacksgov/sips/sips/sip-029/sip-029-halving-alignment.md

 In order for this SIP to activate, the following criteria must be met by the set of Stacked STX:

-- At least 80 million Stacked STX must vote, with at least 80% (64 million) voting "yes".
+- At least 80 million Stacked STX must vote, with at least 80% of all stacked STX committed by voting must be in favor of the proposal (vote "yes").

 The voting addresses will be: